subugoe/oa2020cadata/analysis/paper.md

 of Science can be analyzed for the period 2014-18.
 The following table shows the overall market share for the ten largest publishers.
-The following figure presents a breakdown by journal business model, differentiating between subscription journals and fully open access.
+The following figure presents a breakdown by journal business model, differentiating between subscription journals and fully open access journals.

 | Publisher                                                | Articles and Reviews published | Percentage |
 | :------------------------------------------------------- | -----------------------------: | ---------: |